 - You cannot rename the clip. - The clip mark-in/mark-out points cannot be modified. - Subclips created from a clip currently being recorded can only have a Mark Out equal to the last frame that has been recorded when the subclip is created.
-You cannot create a clip longer than has been recorded under the assumption that the unrecorded frames will "fill it in." - The length of the record-to-play delay depends on the location where the clip is being stored: - On a K2 Media Client with internal storage-6 seconds - On a K2 Media Client with shared storage-20 seconds
+You cannot create a clip longer than has been recorded under the assumption that the unrecorded frames will "fill it in." - The length of the record-to-play delay depends on if the clip is in local storage or shared storage.
+Refer to the K2 Media Client System Guide for media file system performance specificiations.